 Cormandré is a South African expat.
-She moved to Dubai in 2015 and hasn't regretted it once.
-She currently works as a teacher, and also recently got married.
+She moved to Dubai in 2015 and hasn’t regretted it once.
+She currently works as a teacher and recently got married.

 Read more about expat life in Dubai in our Expat Arrivals Dubai city guide.